-Launch of new television campaign 'Faces of Arthritis'
+Launch of new television campaign 'I have arthritis'

-Arthritis SA is excited to launch 'Faces of Arthritis', a new television campaign now airing on Channel 9.
-Two million Australians of all ages are affected by Arthritis, so support to find a cure is more important than ever.
+Arthritis SA is excited to launch 'I have arthritis', a new television campaign now airing on Channel 9.
+Two million Australians of all ages are affected by arthritis, so support to find a cure is more important than ever.
 If you haven't seen the clip yet, click here to view.

 Special thanks to Channel 9 Telethon.